jtelszasz/blog_project/about.md

   creditlink: http://texturelovers.com
 ---

+"Phenomenal cosmic powers, itty-bitty living space." - Genie

 When I inform people that I commute from Baltimore to DC every day for work, the general response is one of disbelief or pity.
 But by taking the commuter train every day, I avoid two things that are very important to me: 1) living in Washington, DC and 2) driving anywhere near the DC beltway.
 Moreover, I've effectively built in two hours every day to focus on whatever I choose.
 Although books, podcasts and other media are entertaining filler, after a short time I decided rather to spend my time productively and attempt to make a meaningful contribution.
 This blog is the product of my efforts during my train commute to work with data.

-### Me

 My name is Justin, and by education and background I'm a mechanical engineer.
 I help write energy efficiency policy for the U.S. Department of Energy but am also interested in data analytics and urban planning.
 I use this blog as a means for exploring and researching topics I find interesting.
 If you have ideas, data, questions, or problems hit me up!